 Use the Right Piston Pressure Settings

-Before you use a hot spray gun, always turn the screw on the pack fully clockwise to ensure maximum piston pressure.
+Before you use a hot melt spray glue gun, always turn the screw on the pack fully clockwise to ensure maximum piston pressure.
 By adjusting the pressure setting you can control the pattern, giving you longer open times and more accurate gluing.
 Adjusting it properly allows you to spray at any angle.

 Pay Attention to the Spray Pattern